 With Belize brimming with picturesque attractions from North to South, it stands to reason visiting Instagrammers can’t get enough of the destination.
 In the past, Instagram had received criticism for fueling “overtourism” at popular places around the world.
 Sustainable travelers urged others to take into account the toll that traveling just for Instagram clout had on these hotspots.
-Not only does overtourism come into play, but the thought of visiting said crowded places caused many travelers to hesitate, especially during a pandemic.

 View this post on Instagram